rsvim/rsvim.github.io/docs/api/01__rsvim/classes/RsvimFs.md

 ```

 Open a file and resolve to an instance of [RsvimFs.File](../namespaces/RsvimFs/classes/File.md).
 The file does not need to previously exist if using the `create` or `createNew` open options.
-The caller have to close the file to prevent resource leaking, see close.
+The caller have to close the file to prevent resource leaking, see [RsvimFs.File.close](../namespaces/RsvimFs/classes/File.md#close).

 #### Parameters